Take a look at our Planetary codes. The Festival experience is more pleasant for everyone involved when we all adhere to the following…

 IF YOU ARE JUST COMING FOR THE DAY…

-You will most likely be directed to festival parking in Mountain Village.
 Parking is free in the Gondola Parking Garage during the day.
 After your vehicle is parked for the day, you will take the free gondola down to the town of Telluride.
 The scenic gondola ride takes about 15 minutes and the Festival is a five block walk from the gondola station.

 It’s likely your hotel has parking accommodations.
 Check with them in advance to see what your options are.
-If your hotel does not provide parking, you are able to use the public parking in Mountain Village for $25/per night.
+If your hotel does not provide parking, you are able to use public parking in Mountain Village for $25/per night.
 Learn more about Mountain Village parking.

 IF YOU ARE CAMPING…

 You are permitted to drive your vehicle into or near the campground in order to unload.
-Once you have unloaded your gear, the campground parking staff will direct you to park your vehicle in Mountain Village.
+Once you have unloaded your gear, the campground parking staff will direct you to park your vehicle.
 You must have a permit to use any of the lots designated for campers.